onefullstack/blog/_posts/2020-03-21-Rise-of-the-full-stack-developer.md

 ---
-title: Rise of the full-stack developer
+title: The rise of the full-stack developer
 layout: post
 ---